surajssc1232/wut_rust/README.md

 ## Overview

-Wut Rust is a powerful and interactive command-line interface (CLI) tool built with Rust, designed to streamline your workflow by providing an intelligent shell experience.
-Leveraging the Gemini API, it offers advanced features such as AI-powered command suggestions, intelligent history management, and dynamic prompt customization, making your terminal more efficient and intuitive.
+Wut Rust is a powerful command-line interface (CLI) tool built with Rust, designed to enhance your shell experience.
+Leveraging the Gemini API, it provides intelligent analysis and suggestions for your previously executed commands, making your terminal more efficient and intuitive.

 ## Features

--   **AI-Powered Suggestions:** Integrates with the Gemini API to provide context-aware command suggestions and completions.
+-   **AI-Powered Command Analysis:** Integrates with the Gemini API to provide intelligent analysis and insights into your most recently executed command.
--   **Intelligent History:** Smartly manages your command history, allowing for easier retrieval and reuse of past commands.
+-   **Contextual Suggestions:** Offers relevant information and next steps based on the command's output.
--   **Customizable Prompt:** Offers flexible options to personalize your shell prompt for better readability and information display.
+-   **History Integration:** Reads your shell history to provide context for the AI analysis.
 -   **Fast and Reliable:** Built with Rust, ensuring high performance, memory safety, and reliability.
 -   **Cross-Platform:** Designed to work seamlessly across various operating systems.